-1. Choosing a bad location for your safe
+1. Choosing a Poor Location for Your Safe

 The right place for a safe is somewhere that’s accessible.
-The best safe in the world won’t provide security unless you use it, and if it’s not convenient to get to it won’t get used.
+The best safe in the world won’t provide security unless you use it, and if it’s not convenient to get to, it won’t get used.
 When you come home exhausted from a big night out the last thing you want to do is hike out to the garage to put your jewelry away in the safe.
-Instead it will end up on the dresser, and likely in the morning you will forget and run out with your nice pieces still sitting out and vulnerable.
+Instead, it will end up on the dresser, and in the morning you will probably forget and leave your valuable pieces still sitting out and vulnerable.
 The best place for your jewelry safe is as close as possible to where you dress.

-Sure, you want to be able to remember your safe combination, but what good is a safe locked with a code that anyone could figure out?
+Sure, you want to remember your safe combination, but what good is a safe locked with a code that anyone could figure out?
 Combinations that reference important dates in your life that other people might know, multiples of the same digit, or obvious number sequences are never a good choice.
-Decide on a combination wisely that is personal to you in a way that no one else will be able to deduce.
+Decide on a combination wisely that is personal to you in a way that no one else will decipher.

 It’s no fun trying to wrack your brain for a set of numbers that seems to have disappeared into thin air.
 If you’ve created a code that’s memorable to you (but not guessable to others), frequently accessing your written guide won’t be necessary.
 There’s always the chance that stress or time will negatively affect your ability to remember the digits.
 In addition, a written combination can come in handy in case of an emergency.